junxit/us-congress-bills-110/metadata.md

 - 2007-05-03 — Referred to the Committee on Financial Services, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-05-03 — Referred to the Committee on Financial Services, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-05-03 — Referred to the Committee on Financial Services, and in addition to the Committee on Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-06-26 — Committee Consideration and Mark-up Session Held.
+- 2007-06-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-07-17 — Referred to the Subcommittee on Health, Employment, Labor, and Pensions.
+- 2007-07-30 — Committee on Education and Labor discharged.
+- 2007-07-30 — Committee on Education and Labor discharged.
+- 2007-07-30 — Placed on the Union Calendar, Calendar No. 180.
+- 2007-07-30 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+110-278, Part I.
+- 2007-07-30 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+110-278, Part I.